husseinalani/memory-lane/README.md

 - This app runs entirely client‑side.
 Be mindful of browser storage limits.
 - AI usage shares the prompt and context with your configured provider.

+## Shortcuts & Tips

+- Collections: press Enter to add a new collection.
+- While renaming a collection, Enter saves and Esc cancels.

 ## License

 Choose a license before publishing (MIT recommended).
 Add `LICENSE` accordingly.